0101/django-livechangelist/README.rst

 -----

 * Only the rows you see when you load the page will be updated.
-If some objects are created of deleted that will not be visible.
+If some objects are created or deleted that will not be visible.

 * Editable fields are not updated.